josrodand/mlproject/README.md

 ```

 Having  `-e .` in requirements file will do that instalation connects with setup.py and will create a package metadata folder: ``mlproject.egg-info``

+## create components

+We create components folder with files:
+- init file
+- data_ingestion.py
+- data_transformation.py
+- model_trainer.py

+## Create pipeline

+We cretate pipeline folder with files:
+- init file
+- train_pipeline.py
+- predict_pipeline.py

+## More files

+- Create logger.py, utils.py and exception.py in src folder

+## Exception code

+We have created a custom exception handler that takes errors and shows file, line and type of error

+## logging code

+We create logging code that allows the code to make log files in a directory

+We can test logging code with python logger.py.
+It will create logs directory, with a folder with the date and file